HarvardHui/BEAMs/README.md

 # Files
 CPTAC - This folder contains the expression data from the CPTAC study 6 from four machines

+Multiomics datasets - This folder contains the Quartet proteomics and metabolomics datasets

-CPTAC dataset.Rmd - This R markdown file runs the codes to load the CPTAC dataset and generate the plots in the manuscript
+CPTAC dataset analysis.Rmd - This R markdown file runs the codes to load the CPTAC dataset and generate the plots in the manuscript

-Simulated datasets.Rmd - This R markdown file runs the codes to simulate datasets and generate the plots in the manuscript
+Simulated datasets analysis.Rmd - This R markdown file runs the codes to simulate datasets and generate the plots in the manuscript

+Multiomics datasets analysis.Rmd - This  R markdown file runs the code to load the Quartet proteomics and metabolomics datasets and generate the plots in the manuscript

 functions.R - This R script contains the functions required for the two markdown files to run